mcuadros/dockership/documentation/configuration.md

 ### Environment

 A environment is a logical group of any number of Docker servers.
-Dockership support multiple environment.
+Dockership supports multiple environments.
 Each `Environment` is defined as a section with subsection: `[Enviroment "production"]`

 * `DockerEndPoint` (mandatory, multiple): [Docker Remote API](https://docs.docker.com/reference/api/docker_remote_api/) address, if dockership and docker are running in the same host you can use `unix:///var/run/docker.sock` if not you should enable remote access at the docker daemon (with -H parameter) and use a TCP endpoint. (eg.: `http://172.17.42.1:4243`)

 ### Project

 `Project` section defines the configuration for every project to be deployed in the environments.
-The relation between repositories in one-to-one, so the repository should contain the `Dockerfile` and all the files needed to build the Docker image.
+The relation between repositories is one-to-one, so the repository should contain the `Dockerfile` and all the files needed to build the Docker image.
 The Project as Environment is defined as a section with subsection: `[Project "disruptive-app"]`

 * `Repository` (mandatory): Github repository SSH clone URL (eg.: `git@github.com:mcuadros/dockership.git`)
 * `Branch` (optional): branch to be deployed
 * `Dockerfile` (default: Dockerfile): the path to the Dockerfile at the repository.
-* `RelatedRepositories` (optional, multiple): SSH clone URL to dependant repositories.
+* `RelatedRepositories` (optional, multiple): SSH clone URL to dependent repositories.
 (Link to more explanatory document)
 * `History` (default: 3): Number to old images you want to keep in each Docker server.
 * `NoCache` (optional): Avoid to use the Docker cache (like --no-cache at `docker build`)
 * `Port` (multiple, optional): container port to expose, format: `<host-addr>:<host-port>:<container-port>/<proto>` (like -p at `docker run`)